Why Are the Emirates (UAE) Supporting the RSF?

 The UAE has become one of the important hubs within the global logistics space: Its network of state-owned companies such as Dubai Ports World (DP World - which controls 87 ports in 40 countries worldwide - and the Abu Dhabi Ports Group has a strong presence in East Africa (Tanzania, Somaliland, Mozambique, Sudan, Djibouti, Puntland), but also in Rwanda, Congo, Angola, Senegal, Guinea as well as in South Africa, Algeria and Egypt).
 Also they run the Etihad and Emirates airlines, and position themselves centrally in international supply chains and global commodity flows.

-The strategic concept of linking military, humanitarian and trade logistics is currently visible in the support for the RSF organized via this structure through arms deliveries via Uganda and Chad airports, which is organized under the guise of humanitarian aid (emergency aid).
+The strategic concept of linking military, humanitarian and trade logistics is currently visible in the support for the RSF organised via this structure through arms deliveries via Uganda and Chad airports, which is organised under the guise of humanitarian aid (emergency aid).
 The DIHC (Dubai International Humanitarian City) is part of DP World, a network of UN Humanitarian Response Depots with locations in Ghana, Italy, Malaysia, Spain and Panama, which manage the supply chains of emergency items for UN agencies and NGO partners.

-Strategic commodities
+Strategic Commodities

 The United Arab Emirates has become one of the largest export markets for African gold producers, with around 34 billion dollars worth of gold from across the continent making its way into the country in 2022.
-The Emirates also act as a legalization gateway for illegal gold.
+The Emirates also act as a legalisation gateway for illegal gold.
 The RSF gained access to Sudanese gold deposits there during the genocide in Darfur.
 The gold was fed into international circulation via the Emirates and the expansion of the RSF into an international mercenary company was promoted.

 The UAE is building on its already established position as a hub for gold processing and has invested heavily in strategic commodity interests since 2021.
 This ranges from Brazil to Peru and covers the African continent from Mauritania to Kenya.
 The focus is on all metals required for the “Green New Deal”.